ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 list.
-This contains spaces in which to record each player permanently hired to your team, their name, position, Hi~r~j~n~g p~ee\ an~d player profile, along with spaces to record experience gained in the form of 'Star Player Points\' (see page 58) and advancements earned during league play.
-The \'Current Value' of each player is recorded, which is equal to their Hiring Fee plus the 'Value Increase' of any advancements they gain over the course of a league (see page
+This contains spaces in which to record each player permanently hired to your team, their name, position, Hi~r~j~n~g p~ee\ an~d player profile, along with spaces to record experience gained in the form of 'Star Player Points' (see page 58) and advancements earned during league play.
+The 'Current Value' of each player is recorded, which is equal to their Hiring Fee plus the 'Value Increase' of any advancements they gain over the course of a league (see page
 60).